 History of UMAPS

 In late 2015 Rev Jay Bissett, then pastor in Hickory NC, with a long history in public education advocacy, initiated a resolution for the Western Conference of the United Methodist Church.
 Whereas this draft resolution calling for, among other things, additional funding for NC public schools, did not make the floor of that Conference in 2016, he did work with staff at the North Carolina Conference and it passed the following resolution at its 2016 Annual Conference.
-The resolution noted the state of North Carolina public education in relation to the past, to other states, and calls for action by every United Methodist.
+The resolution noted the state of North Carolina public education in relation to the past and other states, and calls for action by every United Methodist.

 The imperative from the resolution is focused on mobilization…………….